ramadimasatria/faceword/README.md

 # Faceword

-Faceword is a javascript module to convert image to word cloud with no external dependencies.
+Faceword is a javascript module to generate word cloud from given text & image.
 [See it in action](http://rdsatria.com/faceword).

 ## How To Use